 - Gate: After Pina has negotiated an incredibly generous (compared to her society's usual reparation demands) settlement with the JSDF (they mostly want hostages back instead of punitive damages from the attack on Tokyo), her knights (unaware of the treaty, since messages can't go faster than horses) run into Itami, who they think is still an enemy and violently torment all the way back to the castle.
-Pina lashes out at Bozes and orders her to sleep with Itami to salvage the situation.
-Unfortunately, Bozes finds Itami in the middle of a tea party with his squad and some Petting Zoo People maids and slaps him.
+Pina lashes out at Bozes and orders her to sleep with Itami to salvage the situation (which, as a daughter of aristocrats, she's more or less expected to do in diplomatic situations).
+Unfortunately, Bozes finds Itami in the middle of a tea party with his squad and some maids and slaps him.
 Pina then decides to go along with the JSDF to Japan in order to prevent any more screwups from her troops.

-- Blake and Mortimer: In "The Oath of the Five Lords", an MI-5 agent is certain Lawrence of Arabia is betraying his country, having seen him in the company of foreign operatives.
-The agent (who's also jealous and resentful of Lawrence) inducts a young Henry Blake to unwittingly help him murder Lawrence for his betrayal... who it turns out was infiltrating on his superiors' orders.
+- Blake and Mortimer: In "The Oath of the Five Lords", an MI 5 agent is certain T. E. Lawrence (aka Lawrence of Arabia) is betraying his country, having seen him in the company of foreign operatives.
+The agent (who's also jealous and resentful of Lawrence) inducts a young Henry Blake (who idolizes Lawrence) to unwittingly help him murder Lawrence for his betrayal... who it turns out was infiltrating on his superiors' orders.
 Oops.

 - Les Innommables: Colonel Lychee and the Dog-Man take a few of the latter's crewmen to dig up buried treasure.
 Lychee shoots them dead once they're done, telling the angry Dog-Man that they won't have to worry about them blabbing.
 The Dog-Man then says that's not the reason he's angry: they could just as easily have killed them onboard the ship, now Lychee will have to row the two of them back.